 Thoai Ngo, PhD, MHS

-Thoai Ngo is the director of the Population Council’s Poverty, Gender, and Youth (PGY) Program overseeing efforts to develop and test innovative solutions, and scale up successful strategies to improve the well-being of adolescents, particularly adolescent girls, accelerate positive demographic trends, and strengthen the resilience of vulnerable populations to adapt to environmental shocks and stressors.
-Ngo also directs the Population Council’s new Girl Innovation, Research and Learning (GIRL) Center, which generates and translates high-quality evidence to transform the lives of adolescent girls.
+Thoai Ngo is the Vice President of Social and Behavioral Science Research at Population Council, as well as the director of the Population Council’s Poverty, Gender, and Youth Program, where he oversees efforts to develop and test innovative solutions and scale up successful strategies to improve the health and well-being of adolescents, to accelerate positive demographic trends, and to strengthen the resilience of vulnerable populations to adapt to environmental shocks and stressors.
+Thoai also helped to establish and is the director of the Council Girl Innovation, Research, and Learning (GIRL) Center, which generates and translates high-quality evidence on adolescents to support investments that transform their lives.

 Thoai is an epidemiologist; his research has mainly focused on the intersections between gender, health, and poverty in low- and middle-income countries (LMICs).
 Primarily, he has been designing and testing the most effective, affordable, and innovative sexual and reproductive health (SRH) interventions, programs, and policies, including cash transfers, health financing, mHealth, social franchising, and task-sharing of health service delivery.
 Thoai’s research on the expansion of family planning and safe abortion has been well-cited and used to inform international and national guidelines, policies, and programs.
 His work has helped to improve the delivery of high-quality SRH services to men, women, and young people around the world.